shady-cj/Flowsheet-Developer/README.md

 ![Extend Line to Component Demo](./docs/videos/extend-line-to-component.gif)

-**The Magic Magnet:** When a component and line are within 10-15 pixels of each other, ProFlo automatically "magnetizes" them together.
+**The Magic Magnet:** When a component and line are within close proximity of each other (usually 10-15 pixels) , ProFlo automatically "magnetizes" them together.
 You don't need pixel-perfect accuracy - just get close, and the system helps you make the connection!

 **Exception:** The magnet doesn't activate if the line is already inside a component (they're already touching).